NiklasRosenstein/python-databind/databind/README.md

 The `databind` package provides a (de)serialization framework that understands most native Python types as well as dataclasses, as well as an implementation for serialize to/from JSON-like nested data structures.

 Databind is intended mostly for flexible and easy to use configuration loading.
-It's goal is not to provide high-performance payload serde, you should look towards [mashumaro](https://pypi.org/project/mashumaro/) for this usecase.
+It does __not__ try achieve high-performance; you should look towards e.g. [mashumaro](https://pypi.org/project/mashumaro/) for this usecase.

 ### Example